RaghavendraGKulkarni/Loads-of-Codes/Arrays-and-Strings/Long-Factorials/README.md

 ## Description:
 ### Given a non-negative integer n (preferrably upto 1000), the program computes the factorial of n
 ## Input Format:
-* The first and the only line should contain the non-negative integer n.
+* The first and the only line should contain the non-negative integer n
 ## Output Format:
-* The first and the only line will consist of the factorial of n.
+* The first and the only line will consist of the factorial of n
 ## Time Complexity:
 * O(n^2 log n)
 ## Space Complexity: